-Bus Transportation – 2013
+Bus Transportation – 2014

-Students are encouraged to use the fare-free Chapel Hill Transit bus system, serving riders at UNC and in both Chapel Hill and Carrboro.
-YES, buses are FREE.
-Schedules may be obtained on any bus or at the Department of Public Safety (DPS) in the Public Safety Building on south campus.
-All schedules and route maps are on the web at townofchapelhill.org/transit.
-Commuting students living outside of the Chapel Hill Transit service area may qualify for a free regional transit GoPass.
-Visit dps.unc.edu or call DPS at (919)962-3951 for more information on local and regional transit.
+Students are encouraged to use the fare-free Chapel Hill Transit (CHT) bus system, serving riders at UNC and in both Chapel Hill and Carrboro.
+YES, buses are FREE!
+Schedules may be obtained online at chtransit.org, in the Public Safety Building on south campus, or on any CHT bus.
+The Point-to-Point Campus Shuttle (962-7867) provides disability services to qualifying students and will take any student to the Student Health Center.
+Commuting students who live outside of CHT’s service area may qualify for a free GoPass to ride Triangle Transit.
+Visit dps.unc.edu or call DPS at (919)962-3951 for more information.

-Parking Permits – 2013
+Parking Permits – 2014

 Parking permit holders may park only in the specific zones indicated on their parking permit.
-After 5:00 p.m. on weekdays students may park in any unreserved spaces except those in resident student lots.
+After 5:00 p.m. on weekdays, students may park in any unreserved spaces except those in resident student lots.
 Vehicles parked illegally may be cited.
 Subsequent violations may result in further citations, immobilization (i.e. booting), or towing.

-Alternatives to Parking.
+Alternatives to Parking

 Stay Up to Date

 Stay abreast of the latest transportation and parking news through Public Safety’s Facebook page (UNC Public Safety) or through Twitter (@UNCDPS).